Advocating for others and ourselves

-There are going to be times when the treatment by the system of a loved one overwhelms them.
-They will need someone to advocate for them.
-If a spouse or next of kin or caregiver becomes responsible, it will make Western medical treatments easier.
-Jobs will include; talking with doctors and healthcare professionals, noticing side effects and symptoms, getting there and being there during treatment/procedures, even helping with bills and talking to the insurance companies.
+An advocate’s jobs will include; talking with doctors and healthcare professionals, noticing side effects and symptoms, getting there and being there during treatment/procedures, even helping with bills and talking to the insurance companies.
+And dealing well with daily annoyances.
 For all those jobs an advocate is going to need documentation to back them up.

-And do this before there is any loss of decision-making ability.
+And do this before there is any possible loss of decision-making ability.

-The next of kin and caregiver need to know any wishes, desires on treatment, how the patient wants their life and well-being handled in the event something in the treatment goes wrong.
+The next of kin and caregiver needs to know any wishes, desires on treatment & how the patient wants their life and well-being handled in the event something in the treatment goes wrong.
 Everyone needs to have a will, but many of us wait.
-Don’t wait, call a lawyer.
+Don’t wait, call a lawyer, now.
 The legal implications of illness could also mean; living wills, Do Not Resuscitate (DNR) form, Power of Attorney (POA) and advanced directives.
 When applicable to the family, the financial and medical situation an understanding of the law and personal implications is important.
-In short, we may need to become their voice if they no longer have one and we need to be legally able to do so.
+In short, advocates may need to become their voice if they no longer have one and we need to be legally able to do so.

 Part of being an advocate requires open communication, not just with the loved one but also with care providers.
 Doctors must know their wishes, stated in a clear manner, with documents drafted by a legal professional.

 This is especially important when the next of kin that may not be recognized legally by the state, such as a same-sex relationship or significant other or are “family” in name only, but not by blood.

 Every family member who is involved with the care and needs of the patient has to be given copies of legal documents.
 When those documents are applied people need to be informed.
 A copy also needs to be kept with the family lawyer.
 These documents need to be easily obtained when the situation warrants.

 Here is an example which happens all too often: